zikunye2/zikunye2.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD candidate in Operations Research at [Industrial and Enterprise Systems Engineering, University of Illinois at Urbana-Champaign](https://ise.illinois.edu).
+I am currently a PhD candidate in Operations Research at [Industrial and Enterprise Systems Engineering, University of Illinois Urbana-Champaign](https://ise.illinois.edu).
 My research focuses on data-driven optimization, field experiments and causal inference with applications in revenue management and platform operations.
-I am fortunate to be co-advised by Prof. [Xin Chen](https://ise.illinois.edu/directory/profile/xinchen) and Prof. [Dennis Zhang](http://denniszhang.org).
+I am advised by Prof. [Xin Chen](https://ise.illinois.edu/directory/profile/xinchen) and Prof. [Dennis Zhang](http://denniszhang.org).
+I am on the 2023-2024 academic job market.

 ## Education